DanielT000/CTFwriteups/SEETF2022/Probability.md

     main()
 ```

-In this challenge, we play a game of blackjack with the server, where we obtain outputs between 0 and 1 and try to not exceed a sum of 1.
+In this challenge, we play a modified game of [blackjack](https://en.wikipedia.org/wiki/Blackjack) with the server, where we obtain outputs between 0 and 1 and try to not exceed a sum of 1 (busting) while also beating the dealer's sum.
 The goal is to win 800 out of 1337 games.

 ### Part 1: Predicting random numbers
 Upon inspecting the source, we see that the outputs are obtained via the `random.random()` function.